 You can glaze then steam these sweet, tender mini carrots—stem to end—in a candy-coated marinade made with pure Canuck maple syrup, olive oil, a splash of Maker’s Mark bourbon, and a pinch of cayenne and kosher salt.
 An hour of slow roasting will do the trick—trust me, it’s worth the extra effort.

 Dreading the aftermath of another Thanksgiving with too many mashed potatoes.
-If you want to avoid a side dish disaster—this whipped sweet potatoes with maple pecan topping offers a light and fluffy side with a satisfyingly sweet crunch.
+If you want to avoid a side dish disaster—these whipped maple sweet potatoes offer a light and fluffy side with a satisfyingly sweet finish.
 Make your holiday something a little different…and a lot Canadian!

 A true autumn event in Canada must feature liquid gold—aka: real maple syrup.
-This is a traditional pecan pie with a sweet Canuck twist.
-The flaky pie shell is filled with brown sugar, four, eggs, butter, chopped pecans, vanilla, salt, and 1-cup of pure Canadian maple syrup.
+This is a not so traditional pie with a sweet Canuck twist.
 Enjoy a slice slightly warmed with a scoop of vanilla ice cream and, of course, an extra drizzle of syrup.